ricardouriegas/Nez-uriegas/services/metadata/metadata/uriegas-api-documentation.md

 ## Logging and Monitoring

-The API generates comprehensive logs for security monitoring, debugging, and system administration.
-Multiple types of logs are created to track different aspects of the system.
+The API generates logs for security monitoring, debugging, and system administration.

 ### Log Files and Locations